Before you head out for an uphill lap, check the Aspen Snowmass App to find out whether your desired route is open for the day. Learn more below.

 Four Mountains to Uphill

-All four mountains of Aspen Snowmass accommodate uphill skiers with designated routes to ensure safety as well as a scenic and enjoyable route to the top.
-Learn more on each mountain's uphill page.
+All four mountains at Aspen Snowmass accommodate uphill travel, but an uphill pass is required and uphillers are asked to follow the designated routes to ensure safety as well as a scenic and enjoyable route to the top.
+Learn more on each mountain's uphill page and routes below.

 Distance, vertical climb, and difficulty vary by mountain and by route.
 Know before you go!